Tomb Raider (film): Plot

-After surviving rapids and narrowly avoiding falling over a waterfall with the wreck of a wartime airplane, Lara is forced to kill a Trinity guard after nightfall.
-She follows a mysterious figure through the jungle and discovers that the figure is her father, who stayed on the island to prevent Trinity from finding Himiko's tomb.
-After Lara convinces him that she is real and not a figment of his imagination, Richard treats her injuries.
+After surviving rapids and narrowly avoiding falling over a waterfall with the wreck of a wartime airplane, Lara reunites with her father, who is revealed to be alive and stays on the island to prevent Trinity from finding Himiko's tomb.
 Despite his protests, Lara sets off the next morning to steal Mathias' satellite phone.
-Lara makes contact with Lu, and he, along with the other slaves, stage a distraction that allows Lara to infiltrate the Trinity camp and take the phone.
-In the ensuing chaos, Lu grabs an assault rifle, provides cover for the escapees, and guns down several Trinity soldiers, while Richard makes his way to Himiko's tomb but is captured by Mathias, who persuades Lara to open the tomb, something she has prepared for since she was a child.
-At that point, the entrance to the tomb self-destructs and falls away, allowing them to enter the tomb which has not been seen for over two thousand years.
+Lara makes contact with Lu, and he, along with the other slaves, stages a distraction that allows Lara to infiltrate the Trinity camp and take the phone.
+In the ensuing chaos, Richard makes his way to Himiko's tomb but is captured by Mathias, who persuades Lara to open the tomb, something she has prepared for since she was a child.
+At that point, the entrance to the tomb self-destructs and falls away, allowing them to enter the tomb, which has not been seen for over two thousand years.

 The party navigates a series of booby traps and locates Himiko's sarcophagus.
-When a Trinity soldier attempts to remove her corpse, he is infected by a highly infectious pathogen that reduces him to an aggressive, necrotic zombie.
-Lara realizes that Himiko was an asymptomatic carrier of the virus, who chose to entomb herself so that she could not infect others.
-Mathias concludes that Trinity wants to create a bio-weapon out of her body but he cannot remove Himiko's body and instead settles for cutting off a finger, which he seals in a pouch.
-In the confusion, Lara and Richard overpower the remaining soldiers, although Mathias escapes and Richard becomes infected.
+When a Trinity soldier attempts to remove her corpse, he is infected by a highly infectious pathogen that turns him into an aggressive necrotic zombie.
+Lara realizes that Himiko was an asymptomatic carrier of the virus who chose to entomb herself so that she could not infect others.
+Mathias concludes that Trinity wants to create a bio-weapon out of her body, but he cannot remove Himiko's body and instead settles for cutting off a finger, which he seals in a pouch.
+Lara and Richard overpower the remaining soldiers in the confusion, although Mathias escapes and Richard becomes infected.
 Knowing there is no cure, Richard proposes destroying Himiko's tomb to prevent the disease from spreading across the world.
 Lara pursues Mathias as Richard sets off a bomb, killing himself and sealing the tomb.
 Lara confronts and kills Mathias by kicking him off a ledge after a fight.
 She barely escapes the tomb as it collapses, regrouping with Lu and the slaves; they commandeer a Trinity helicopter to escape Yamatai.

 Lara returns to London, where she formally accepts her inheritance and inadvertently discovers that Trinity's front company, Patna, is a subsidiary of Croft Holdings.
-She investigates further and suspects Ana is an agent of Trinity and manipulated her into accepting her inheritance to take control of Croft Holdings' business operations when Richard stopped cooperating with Trinity.
+She investigates further, suspecting Ana is an agent of Trinity, and manipulated her into accepting her inheritance to take control of Croft Holdings' business operations when Richard stopped cooperating with Trinity.
 Having witnessed Trinity's ruthlessness firsthand, she prepares for her next adventure.
-Later, Lara returns to Alan's pawnshop to buy back her pendant and also purchases two identical guns.
+At the pawnbroker, she recovers her jade pendant, additionally buying two H&K USP pistols.